Part 1: An Experimental Evaluation of Dock Shading Impacts on Salt Marsh Vegetation in a New England Estuary (2013)

 A comprehensive description of the methods, findings, and recommendations for future work including examining potential effects of cumulative impacts is provided in the report: Environmental Impacts of Docks and Piers on Salt March Vegetation Across Massachusetts Estuaries - A Quantitative Field Survey Approach.
 MA Division of Marine Fisheries.2014

-Data generated from this project, combined with data being generated from the 2013 study, will provide managers with information on dock shading impacts for use in future planning and regulation of coastal development.
+Data generated from these studies will provide managers with information on dock shading impacts for use in future planning and regulation of coastal development.
 These data may be used to refine existing regulations to effectively minimize impacts to marsh vegetation and will help coastal towns with future management decisions pertaining to dock and pier proliferation across existing salt marsh habitats.